 1, you'll receive exactly that message in return:

 The first step is making a typical HTTP request to the

-rtm.start method.
+rtm.connect method.
 Within that response, you'll find a

 url field beginning with the URI protocol

 Then, use a Websocket client to open a long-lived connection to that time-sensitive URL.
-While the connection is open, you'll be streamed events associated with the team you're connecting on behalf of and can in turn send messages.
+While the connection is open, you'll be streamed events associated with the workspace you're connecting on behalf of and can in turn send messages.

 Typical HTTP client libraries and tools do not support connecting to websockets directly.
 You will need to find a client library for your preferred programming environment.

 user_typingevents is important for your app or bot user's sense of self and agency